raphaelbabilonia/Filament-Consumption-Tracker/docs/developer_guide.md

 -  Duration is stored in the database as decimal hours for compatibility
 -  Display format in the table uses "Xh Ym" format for readability

+#### Cost Calculation

+-  Material cost is calculated based on filament price and amount used
+-  Electricity cost is calculated using the formula: `power_consumption (kW) * duration (h) * electricity_cost_per_kwh`
+-  The global electricity cost per kWh is retrieved from the `AppSettings` table
+-  Total cost is the sum of material and electricity costs
+-  The `update_electricity_cost` method refreshes cost calculations when the global setting changes
+-  All costs are displayed with currency symbols in the UI but exported without symbols in CSV for compatibility

 #### Key Methods

 -  `toggle_multicolor(state)`: Controls visibility of the secondary filament section